Nosto/wiki-docs/features/dynamic-bundle-discounts.md

     - [Known Issues](#known-issues)

 ## Introduction
-This documentation will explain the process of settings up `Nosto - Dynamic Bundles` for automatic discount, when a bundle is added to the cart on a Shopify store.
-As per the existing setup, this has to be done manually from `setting up line item script` to `script for including discount details to shopify cart API`.
-As a first step into completely automating this process end-to-end, Nosto has released some enhancements to internal processing of dynamic bundles that will help automate this process with minimal manual intervention.
+This documentation explains the process of setting up `Nosto - Dynamic Bundles` for automatic discount, when a bundle is added to the cart on a Shopify store.
+As per the existing setup, the end-to-end process has to be done manually.
+This release improves this by reducing manual intervention, to an extent, in setting up the store for bundle discounts.

 ## Setup

 ### Dynamic Bundle template changes
+A new Nosto JavaScript API `addBundleToCartWithDiscount` has been introduced.
+Functionality if the API is as follows,
+- collect the bundle information, from the bundle template,
+- **validate and prepare the data for Shopify API call** (This step adds discount details along with bundle information to line item properties)
+- invoke Shopify API with the data

-A new Nosto JavaScript API `addBundleToCartWithDiscount` has been introduced that will collect the bundle information, from the bundle template, **validates and prepares the data** and then invokes the Shopify API.
-In order to use this new API, invoke the API from the dynamic bundle template with the following
+In order to use this new API, invoke the API from the dynamic bundle template with the following parameters,
-1. Products selected in the bundle while adding to cart
+1. Products selected in the bundle while adding to cart (_items parameter_)
-2. Discount configuration
+2. Discount (type & value) configuration (_discount parameter_)
-3. All the product IDs from the bundle (both selected and unselected)
+3. All the product IDs from the bundle (both selected and unselected) (_bundleProducts parameter_)

-An example where all the products from a bundle are added to cart.
+(a) An example where all the products from a bundle are added to cart.

 ```javascript
 _targetWindow.Nosto.addBundleToCartWithDiscount({